April 23, 2020

 Kenyon has temporarily adjusted its operations due to the COVID-19 pandemic.
 Read more here.

 The Honors Day ceremony is how Kenyon celebrates the achievements of its students and faculty in and outside of the classroom.

 Every April, the Kenyon community gathers to honor academic achievement, community service, and leadership, with the awarding of department and college-wide prizes.
 It's a day to celebrate the hard work and accomplishments of Kenyon's talented students.

-The 2018 Honors Day ceremony took place on Tuesday, April 10, in Rosse Hall.
+The 2020 Honors Day ceremony took place virtually on Tuesday, April 14.